 Examples of hardships are (but not limited to):

 - Financial (you employer does not pay you for jury duty, you are self-employed, or the sole provider for your household)

-- Previously scheduled vacation or work trip
+- Previously scheduled vacation or work trip, medical appointment or procedure

 In you have any questions regarding postponement of or excusal from jury service, please contact our office at (559) 416-5570.
 Business hours are Monday through Friday from 8:00 a.m. to 3:00 p.m.